unitycontainer/documentation/tutorials/registration/Type/registration.md

 container.RegisterType<IService, SecureService>("Encrypted", TypeLifetime.Singleton);
 ```

-For more information about lifetime management see <xref:Tutorial.Lifetime.Overview>
+For more information about lifetime management see <xref:Tutorial.Lifetime>

 ## Configuring Creation Pipeline